 The birth chart is a simple map of the positions of the Grahas and assignment of Rashis to Bhavas from the perspective of an observer on earth.
 There are several ways to do this.
 I find the North Indian format shown here the easiest to understand.
 It fixes the Lagna at the top (east) of the chart.
 This means that the Bhavas will always appear in the same place in counter-clockwise order.
 So, the seventh Bhava representing the western horizon will always be at the bottom.
 Likewise, the fourth Bhava [underfoot - south] will always be on the left and the 10th Bhava [the zenith overhead - north] on the right.
 These four quadrants are bounded by the inner square, which I have colored red.
 The numbers identify the constellations.
 Two letter abbreviations give the placements of the Grahas.
 Parentheses indicate retrograde motion (e.g., Guru in this chart).

 In this sample birth chart, the strong influence of Fire is easy to see.
 Mangal is placed in the Lagna in the constellation Leo, which is ruled by Surya.
-We can also see that Chandra, the natural signifier of the emotional mind, is placed in the fourth Bhava in the constellation Scorpio, ruled by Mangal.
+We can also see that Chandra, the natural signifier of the emotional mind, is placed in the fourth Bhava in the constellation Scorpio (its sign of debilitation), ruled by Mangal.
 The brilliant fullness of the Moon is eclipsed by Ketu, which has a firey influence like Mangal.
-In evaluating a client with a chart having similar features, I would expect to find a Pitta imbalance.
+In evaluating a client with a chart having similar features, I would not be surprised to find a Pitta imbalance.

 In addition to the Rashi chart, Vedic astrologers may consult other charts (Vargas) prepared by sub-dividing each Rashi.
-These divisional or harmonic charts assist with interpretation of specific significations.
-For example, the Navamsa (9 divisions) gives information about the spouse, business partner and other seventh Bhava matters.
+These divisional or harmonic charts assist with the evaluation of planetary strength and the interpretation of specific significations.
+For example, the Navamsa (9 divisions chart) gives information about the spouse, business partner and other seventh Bhava matters.

-The Grahas deliver their effects locally in the Rashi they occupy in the chart, indirectly through their influence on the Rashis that they rule and through aspects on other Rashis.
+The Grahas deliver their effects locally in the Rashi they occupy in the chart, as well as through their influence on the Rashis that they rule and through aspects they make on other Rashis and Grahas.
 All Grahas deliver a full aspect to the Rashi opposite (180°) to their placement.
 By convention we say this effect carries to the seventh Rashi going counter-clockwise and counting the starting Rashi.

-In addition, some Grahas have special aspects: Shani throws its influence on Rashis 3 & 10 away; Mangal on those 4 & 8 away; and Guru on those 5 & 9 away.
-The ability of a Graha to deliver its significations is a function of strength largely deriving from its location in Rashi and Bhava, apparent movement (normal or retrograde) and the influence of other Grahas.
+In addition, some Grahas have special aspects: Shani throws its full influence on Rashis 3 & 10 away; Mangal on those 4 & 8 away; and Guru on those 5 & 9 away.
+The ability of a Graha to deliver its significations is a function of strength largely deriving from its location in Rashi, Bhava and Vargas, apparent movement (normal or retrograde) and the influence of other Grahas.

 Yoga means union.
 One-sided effects through rulership or special aspects are not yogas.
 While the term may be applied to interactions via conjunction or opposition, it is often reserved to refer to the special ways Grahas combine to give specific results (wealth, poverty, fame, brilliant intellect, death in childhood, etc.) identified by the ancient Rishis (seers).
 Such yogas may involve mutual exchange (being positioned in each others' Rashi), mutual aspect, or some unique pattern.